opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 83     No doubt the appellant was undertaking a high-risk, high reward enterprise in which the risk of being caught had eventuated.
 However, this is inherent in the offence of smuggling.
 The DPP said that the appellant’s fee of MYR 2,000 was substantially above the payments received by other apprehended smugglers but I cannot see how this can justify a significantly enhanced sentence.
 The touchstone of smuggling offences is the harm done to the public policy of restricting consumption of certain specified products and also the loss to the state revenue.

 84     Turning to the mitigating factors advanced by the appellant, in my judgment the appellant’s expressed remorse cannot count for very much in this case.
-He was caught red-handed and this militates against any plea that he was motivated by genuine remorse: see _Angliss Singapore Pte Ltd v PP_ [2006] 4 SLR(R) 653 at [69].
+He was caught red-handed and this militates against any plea that he was motivated by genuine remorse: see _Angliss Singapore Pte Ltd v PP_ <span class="citation">[2006] 4 SLR(R) 653</span> at [69].
 The fact that he lived alone and faced financial hardship may explain why he committed the offences but cannot exculpate or even mitigate his culpability, particularly as these factors have very little to do with mitigating the mischief that his offence has caused: see above at [55].

 _Old age as a mitigating factor_